Where did the Cloud model go wrong?

 In our last post, we talked about the emergence of the Cloud and we feel this is where the Cloud model went wrong.

 Moreover, there are other benefits with this new shift like multi-cloud and getting offerings directly from the original authors.
-As an example, open-source inventors like Databricks or MongoDB offer a fully managed Saas offering over multi-cloud for better flexibility, resiliency, compliance, cost-effectiveness.
+As an example, open-source inventors like Databricks or MongoDB offer a fully managed SaaS offering over multi-cloud for better flexibility, resiliency, compliance, cost-effectiveness.

-It’s no surprise that there has been a sudden rise in Saas providers from MongoDB to Redis Labs.
+It’s no surprise that there has been a sudden rise in SaaS providers from MongoDB to Redis Labs.
 Here is an interesting article from coss.media.
 As you can see there is a massive increase in #startups from 4 in 2018 to 27 in 2021 so far.

 Do you folks agree?
 Do you think this trend is short-lived or here to stay in the longer term?